defcube/couchbase_engine/README.md

 ---------------

 * Load from views
-* Support for array fields (containing another type of field)
+* Support for complex arrays containing sub-arrays and dicts
 * Validation
 * Support for design document creation.
 All migrations will be done by hand, but loading a missing design document should be automatic.
 * clean() and clean_FIELDNAME() validation